xumr0x/service-api-example/docs/readme.md

 178741737    service-api-sinatra    138.197.75.224     10.132.17.75                     1024      1        25      nyc3      Ubuntu 18.04.3 (LTS) x64    new               private_networking
 ```

-## Setup the droplets for running Sinatra
+## Step 2 - Setup the droplets for running Sinatra

 SSH into your droplet (replace `$droplet_id` with the droplet id from `doctl compute droplet list`)